yazh1202/DSA/Graphs/BFS_DFS _Based/Rotten Oranges.md

 ## Brute Force

+> [!Intuition]
-Keep track of total number of oranges converted and the number of matrix converted in each traversal of the matrix as well as initial number of fresh oranges, if the total converted becomes equal to that of number of turns then return the number of minutes which will be equal to that of the number of times the matrix is traversed, if conversions in current turn is 0 and total is not equal to fresh then return -1.
+> Keep track of total number of oranges converted and the number of matrix converted in each traversal of the matrix as well as initial number of fresh oranges, if the total converted becomes equal to that of number of turns then return the number of minutes which will be equal to that of the number of times the matrix is traversed, if conversions in current turn is 0 and total is not equal to fresh then return -1.